wangyi-fudan/wyhash/README.md

 Simple Is Best
 ========

 wyhash and wyrand are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest, simplest. wyhash passed SMHasher, wyrand passed BigCrush, practrand and designed to drop-in replace C rand().
 See our [manuscript](manuscript.md).
+Currently wyhash is a hasher by default in a hash table.

 Updated to version 3
 ----